-George H.W.
-Bush enlists help of new service dog Sully
+George HW Bush enlists help of new service dog Sully

-(CNN)The Bush political dynasty added another member Monday: Sully H.W.
-Bush, a yellow Labrador service dog for former President George H.W.
-Bush.
+(CNN)The Bush political dynasty added another member Monday: Sully HW Bush, a yellow Labrador service dog for former President George HW Bush.

 Sully can perform a two-page list of commands, including answering the phone and fetching items.

-Note: This story has been updated to correct the spelling of Chesley "Sully" Sullenberger's name.